Bracelets with XinYi Jade Beads media thumbnails

 Only 3 in stock!

-Elastic bracelet with 19–23 XinYi jade 8 mm beads, strung on high-strength elastic cord.
-XinYi jade — a variety of green serpentine from Guangdong province, China — offers a characteristic deep green with white and gray veins running across the surface of each bead.
+Elastic bracelet with 19–23 8mm XinYi jade beads, strung on high-strength elastic cord.
+XinYi jade — a variety of green serpentine from Guangdong province, China — offers a characteristic deep green with white and grey veins running across the surface of each bead.
 The feel is smooth and waxy, very different from the vitreous luster of quartz.
 The elasticity of the cord allows it to fit most wrist sizes without a metal clasp.

 Mineral XinYi Jade (green serpentine — Mg₃Si₂O₅(OH)₄)